USS Wilmington (PG-8): World War II

 On 27 January 1941, Wilmington was designated IX-30 and renamed Dover.
 Based at Toledo, Ohio, the ship cruised on Lake Erie between Toledo and Cleveland until the autumn of 1942, when she headed down the St. Lawrence River toward the Atlantic.
 She arrived at Quebec on 24 November and began voyage repairs and received a 5 in (38Cal) gun which was installed aft.
 Dover departed Quebec on 17 December and reached the Gut of Canso the next day.

 The Dover operated in the vicinity of Canso and Gaspe Bay from 18 December 1942 and put into Halifax, Nova Scotia, on Christmas Eve.
 On Christmas Day, 1942, Dover escorted Convoy HF-24 out of the harbor, set course for Boston, and arrived with her charges at the Massachusetts port on 27 December.

 Following this duty, she put into New York, where she remained until 27 January 1943, at which date she turned her bow south and headed for the warmer climes of the gulf coast.
 Arriving at Miami on 1 February, she soon departed and made port at Gulfport, Mississippi, three days later.

-Following this duty, Dover put into New York, where she remained until 27 January 1943, at which date she turned her bow south and headed for the warmer climes of the gulf coast.
-Arriving at Miami on 1 February, she soon departed and made port at Gulfport, Miss., three days later.

 The Dover now assigned to Eighth Naval District, at New Orleans, La., Gulfport Armed Guard Training School (16) served as an armed guard training ship of the 5in.
 Gun and smaller calibers and also served as a floating laboratory for the students in the Basic Engineering School until April when the school was disestablished on 14-Dec-44.